Retired Justice Sandra Day O’Connor, the first woman on the Supreme Court, has died at age 93

-WASHINGTON (AP) — Former Supreme Court Justice Sandra Day O’Connor, an unwavering voice of moderate conservatism and the first woman to serve on the nation’s highest court, has died.
+WASHINGTON (AP) — Retired Supreme Court Justice Sandra Day O’Connor, an unwavering voice of moderate conservatism and the first woman to serve on the nation’s highest court, died Friday.
 She was 93.

-The court says she died in Phoenix on Friday, of complications related to advanced dementia and a respiratory illness.
+O’Connor died in Phoenix, of complications related to advanced dementia and a respiratory illness, the Supreme Court said in a news release.

+Chief Justice John Roberts mourned her death.
+“A daughter of the American Southwest, Sandra Day O’Connor blazed an historic trail as our Nation’s first female Justice,” Roberts said in statement issued by the court.
+“She met that challenge with undaunted determination, indisputable ability, and engaging candor.”

 In 2018, she announced that she had been diagnosed with “the beginning stages of dementia, probably Alzheimer’s disease.”
 Her husband, John O’Connor, died of complications of Alzheimer’s in 2009.